SciTools/iris/docs/src/whatsnew/latest.rst

    code comments, this was supposedly already the case, but there were several bugs and loopholes. (:issue:`1897`, :pull:`4767`)

+#. `@rcomer`_ modified cube arithmetic to handle mismatches in the cube's data
+   array type.
+This prevents masks being lost in some cases and therefore resolves :issue:`2987`.  (:pull:`3790`)

 💣 Incompatible Changes
 =======================